Post-Award Policies and Procedures

 Expense reimbursement requirements differ depending on your funding source.
 Please contact your research finance administrator or visit Expense Reimbursement: UW and UW Health for more information.

-A key function is that costs are charged to the correct project and that costs listed as outstanding or encumbered are processed and paid in a timely manner.
+A key function of these meetings is to verify that costs are charged to the correct project and that outstanding or encumbered expenses are processed and paid in a timely manner.

 • Costs are allowable, reasonable and allocable